 We approach this by combining principled methods, many grounded in information-theory, some in well-known Kalman- and particle-filtering, as well as hand-coded components.
 The long-term goal is to ultimately replace the hand-crafted structuring of the code by learnt frameworks.
-This Team Description Paper discusses the aspects we concentrate upon for Bold Hearts 3D 2009.
+This Team Description Paper discusses the aspects the Bold Hearts team currently concentrates upon.